openebs/dynamic-localpv-provisioner/docs/quickstart.md

       cas.openebs.io/config: |
         - name: StorageType
           value: device

-      ## Use this to set the filesystem type.
-Default is ext4
+      # - name: FSType  # Use this to set the filesystem
-      # - name: FSType
-      #   value: xfs
+      #   value: xfs    # type.
+Default is ext4.

-      ## Use this to set a custom label for node selection
-      ## (e.g. when nodename tends to change)
-      # - name: NodeAffinityLabel
-      #   value: "openebs.io/custom-node-unique-id"

-      ## Only BlockDevices with the label openebs.io/block-device-tag=mongo
-      ## will be considered for provisioning
-      ## Requires you to label BlockDevices as below...
-      ## kubectl -n openebs label bd <name> openebs.io/block-device-tag=mongo
-      # - name: BlockDeviceTag
+      # - name: BlockDeviceTag  # Only blockdevices with the label
-      #   value: "mongo"
+      #   value: "mongo"        # openebs.io/block-device-tag=mongo will be used
   provisioner: openebs.io/local
   reclaimPolicy: Delete
   ## It is necessary to have volumeBindingMode as WaitForFirstConsumer